© 2023 Beesting Digital. All Rights Reserved.

 Copywriting / 10 Jan 2022

-Brand awareness is something we all strive for, and quality copywriting services are a sure-fire way to achieve it.
-Content is king, after all.
+Brand awareness is something we all strive for, and quality content backed up with a killer content strategy is a sure-fire way to achieve it.
+But how do you know when you’re making your mark?

-Prospects today thoroughly research their options before making a purchase.
-Many, millennials particularly, are heavily influenced by their peers.
-With so much choice, brand awareness becomes crucially important to secure the business of those prospects directly or via the recommendations of their networks.
+As prospects today thoroughly research their options (usually online) before making a purchase, with many also heavily influenced by their peers, they are bombarded with choices.
+Brand awareness is, therefore, crucially important to secure the business of prospects directly or via the recommendations of their networks.

 Data-based Measures of Brand Awareness